 Impacted Wisdom Teeth Extractions

 Wisdom teeth often erupt in the mouth between the ages of 17 and 25.
 Unfortunately, the vast majority of people will eventually need to have these teeth removed because they do not fit properly in the mouth.
-With inadequate space to come in, this can lead to a number of dental problems such as broken or cracked surrounding teeth, infection and severe dental pain.
+When the teeth have inadequate space to come in, this can lead to a number of dental problems such as broken or cracked surrounding teeth, infection and severe dental pain.
 In more severe cases, the impacted wisdom teeth that are unable to surface correctly can develop cysts and tumors.

 Why You Need to Have Wisdom Teeth Removed

-Before the procedure can be done, our dental team can take x-rays to determine if surgery is the best option for you.
+Before the procedure can be done, our dental team will take x-rays to determine if surgery is the best option for you.
 Here are a few reasons for why you may need to have your wisdom teeth removed:

 - The wisdom teeth are impacted and will not come through the gums naturally